travisbutcher/local-government-online-apps/doc/GettingStarted.md

 application template will start using the next series for *new* web applications--already-published web applications have a URL within them pointing to the series under which they were published and will not need to be changed.

+The download contains a customized HTML filename: instead of having a generic map as its default user interface should the user interface argument be omitted from the URL, it has a domain-specific default user interface.

 ## Final note:  basic and advanced configuration are available to you even if ArcGIS.com hosts the application